rohitfarmer/rohitfarmer.github.io/_posts/2018-08-20-docker-neo4j.md

 Change the bolt port to 7688 (or the port that you have used for forwarding in step 2), leave the password field empty (as we have asked for no authentication in step 2) and click connect.

-It should connect you to your default graph.db database.
+It should connect you to your default graph.db database which should look something like below.

 ![Neo4j Connection Established](/images/neo4j-2.png)